ktrnthsnr/pizza-hunt/README.md

 - Install npm express, more info https://www.npmjs.com/package/express
 - $ `npm install express`
 - Install MongoDB, first create a `c:\data\db` directory on your root, then install the Community Server from https://www.mongodb.com/try/download/community, excluding the compass from the installation, and adding the /bin folder to the environment variable PATH.
-- Install the MoongooseJS library
+- Install the middleware MoongooseJS library
 - $ `npm install mongoose`

 ## Usage